Contributing to CfRR#

 How Do I Contribute?#

-There are a range of different ways for you to engage with the CfRR training program depending on the skillset you currently have, and the skillset you want to develop.
-There are three key ways in which you can engage with the CfRR training program, including (1) becoming a helper within workshops and helping to deliver training workshops to individual across the university, (2) identify and highlight issues with the current material on the website, or (3) create and contribute your own course to the CfRR program.
-Each of these different methods of contributing to the program are discussed in more depth below.
+There are a range of different ways for you to engage with the CfRR training programme depending on the skillset you currently have, and the skillset you want to develop.
+There are three key ways in which you can engage with the CfRR training program, including (1) becoming a helper within workshops and helping to deliver training workshops to individuals across the university, (2) identify and highlight issues with the current material on the website, or (3) create and contribute your own course to the CfRR program.
+Each of these different methods of contributing to the programme are discussed in more depth below.

 Become a helper#

 When the CfRR delivers a workshop, the general format that is followed is to have a course leader who is responsible for delivering the content itself, in the form of being the individual who stands at the front of the workshop and talks through the content, conducting the live programming examples and providing overall management for the workshop.
 Alongside the course leader, we have several course helpers who answer any questions during the workshop, ensuring that no one who attends the workshop gets left behind.
-If you have experience in some of the offered content and would be interested in becoming a course helper, please get in touch with the team at our email address below.
-To help us manage the emails better, we would be grateful if you could start the email subject as ‘EOI Course Helper: {Course Name} {Your Name}”.

 Highlighting Issues#